Caveat emptor: United Kingdom

 In the UK, consumer law has moved away from the caveat emptor model, with laws passed that have enhanced consumer rights and allow greater leeway to return goods that do not meet legal standards of acceptance.
 Consumer purchases are regulated by the Consumer Rights Act 2015, whilst business-to-business purchases are regulated by the Sale of Goods Act 1979.

 In the UK, consumers have the right to a full refund for faulty goods.
 However, traditionally, many retailers allow customers to return goods within a specified period (typically two weeks to two months) for a full refund or an exchange, even if there is no fault with the product.
 Exceptions may apply for goods sold as damaged or to clear.

 Goods bought through "distance selling," for example online or by phone, also have a statutory "cooling off" period of fourteen calendar days during which the purchase contract can be cancelled and treated as if not done.

 Although no longer applied in consumer law, the principle of caveat emptor is generally held to apply to transactions between businesses unless it can be shown that the seller had a clear information advantage over the buyer that could not have been removed by carrying out reasonable due diligence.

 Variations

 Caveat venditor

 Caveat venditor is Latin for "let the seller beware."

 In the landmark case of MacPherson v.
 Buick Motor Co.
 (1916), New York Court Appeals Judge Benjamin N. Cardozo established that privity of duty is no longer required in regard to a lawsuit for product liability against the seller.
 This case is widely regarded as the origin of caveat venditor as it pertains to modern tort law in US.

 Caveat lector

 Caveat lector is a Latin phrase meaning "let the reader beware".
 It means that when reading something, the reader should take careful note of the contents, and undertake due diligence on whether the contents are accurate, relevant, reliable and so forth.

+Caveat auditor

 Another variant is Caveat Auditor, or "let the listener beware", where caution is urged regarding all messages, in particular spoken messages, such as a radio advertisement.